 Rob Booker, Phil Barber

-In this short case study film, Robot Food's design director Mike John's discusses developing and confident brand style for Awesome Merchandise because their history their story was so compelling.
+In this short case study film, Robot Food's design director Mike John's discusses developing a confident brand style for Awesome Merchandise because their story was so compelling.

 Awesome Merchandise make custom merchandise for all kinds of people, all in-house.
 T-shirts for bands, stickers for artists, banners for events.
 Their beginnings were humble.
 Accidental, even.
 In 2005, Luke, the founder, began making badges so he could get through uni without doing a proper job.
 So awesome were Luke’s badges that one day, he got an order for 80,000.
 So he quit uni and made more stuff.